shaoservicenow/hyperautomation/Exercise 2.md

 1. Click the **Document Tasks** tab (1)

+    > The list of document tasks were what was previously used to train this use case model via ServiceNow's AI/ML training servers.
+In the context of this lab, the training results were manually imported for your usage and understanding.

 1. Click the first record (2) to open the **Edit the document Task** modal

     ![relative](images/doctask.png)